SoftUni-Internal/interactive-content/EN/04-Data-Types/04-Integer-Types.md

 - **Long** data type can store whole numbers from -9223372036854775808  to 9223372036854775807.

-This is used when int is not large enough to store the value.
+This is used when an int is not large enough to store the value.

 Note that you should end the value with an "L":